numpy/numpy/doc/source/user/basics.subclassing.rst

 >>> a.info
 {'inputs': [0, 1], 'outputs': [0]}

-Note that another approach would be to to use ``getattr(ufunc, methods)(*inputs, **kwargs)`` instead of the ``super`` call.
+Note that another approach would be to use ``getattr(ufunc, methods)(*inputs, **kwargs)`` instead of the ``super`` call.
 For this example, the result would be identical, but there is a difference if another operand also defines ``__array_ufunc__``.
 E.g., lets assume that we evalulate